 top of page

-This blog post covers all you need to know about the New Moon in Sagittarius along with a simple ritual for you to deepen your nature spirituality practice.
+This blog post covers all you need to know about the Gemini Full Moon along with a simple eco-somatic ritual to explore.

 In this blog post you will find: